-In 1997, Catherine Copeland culminated her time as church organist which spanned over 50 years and two locations.
+In 1997, Catherine Copeland concluded her time as church organist which spanned over 50 years and two locations.

 In 1998, Jim Doyle and David Hughes, Minister of Music and Seniors, accompanied Mary Frances Grasty on a mission trip to the Ukraine.
 She continues this ministry which began in 1997.
 In 1999 and 2000 she went to serve in Russia.
-She will return to the Ukraine in 2001.
+She planned to return to the Ukraine in 2001.

 Reverend Weston E. Taylor was called to serve as the Ministry of Youth and Children in November 1998.

 December 1999, Reverend Doyle's ministry at Orcutt ended and the church voted to enter into a period of intentional interim ministry before calling our twentieth Pastor.
 In November of 2000, Reverend Robert Collins was called as Intentional Interim Pastor.

 In January of 2001, Orcutt Baptist Church ordained Tracie Bunn Powers into the gospel ministry.
 This action represents the first ordination of a woman in the church's 107 year history.
 Betty McCloud became the church historian and diligently accumulated and organized our church history.

 In February 2001, the church's address of 653 Oyster Point Lane was officially changed to 653 Baxter Lane to honor Jim and Marge Baxter for their many years of faithful service.
 Additionally, Baxter Appreciation Day was held on a Sunday morning and many past and present members came to honor them.

 A Transition Team was organized to work with Reverend Collins to lead the church through the intentional interim process and towards calling a new pastor.